ankianan/Checkin/README.md

 Its a geo-tagging app, where one can checkin a message tagged to certain location.
 The checkin will act as a memory for the user.

-One can also view his previous checkins and other's checkins shared publically.
+User can anytime see all his previous checkins or checkins done nearby.

 ### Deployed at
 https://gallant-murdock-77cfc4.netlify.com/